NovaObrien11/itt-accessability-hand-book/docs/developer/semantics/Forms.md

 </fieldset>
 ```

+## Testing Form Labels

+After implementing forms, test with screen readers to verify:
+- Labels are announced correctly
+- Group labels work for radio buttons and related inputs
+- Instructions are programmatically associated
+- Labels remain visible at all times

+For comprehensive testing guidance, see the [Form Label Testing Guide](/docs/qa/form-label-testing).

 ## Pitfalls
 - **aria-label vs label**: Use `<label>` for visible text, `aria-label` only when no visible label exists
 - **Multiple labels**: One input, one label - don't use both `<label>` and `aria-label`
 - **Generic error messages**: "Invalid input" tells users nothing useful
+- **Placeholder as label**: Placeholders disappear when typing - always use visible labels
+- **Missing group labels**: Radio buttons need both individual and group labels